-2. The initial structure, based on the original pdb file, is prepared.
-For each residue, positions of two pseudo atoms, CA and CB, are needed.
-CA positions are simply original C-alpha atom coordinates.
-The equilibrium CB atom positions for each residue are given by the average distance of the center of geometry of each side chain with respect to the CA position of the residue ( $r_B$ stored in the topology file and given in Table 1).
+2. An initial structure, based on an atomic resolution PDB (protein data bank) file is prepared.
+This state can be either a known experimental structure (for text cases as in the present study) or a preliminary homology model (obtained from homology modeling program such as MODELLER [11]) or a structure with no coordinates for a given segment.
+For each residue, positions of two pseudo atoms, CA and CB, are generated.
+CA positions are simply original C- α atom coordinates.
+The equilibrium CB atom positions for each residue are given by the average distance of the center of geometry of each side chain with respect to the CA position of the residue (r_B stored in the topology file and given in Table 1).